Home / Mica Compliance

 Crypto License Consulting Team

-Legal experts in designing solutions for crypto licensing worldwide.
+Experts in fintech and crypto licensing worldwide.

 Sabir Alijev image

-Sabir Alijev Specialist - Partner
+Sabir Alijev Co-Founder and Managing Partner